Polygon segmentations

 here,

-and the key part of the algorithm is as follows.
+and the key part of the algorithm is shown below.

 def segment_polygon(